 (c) In the event of a reclassification resulting in regular appointment in the new classification, seniority for the incumbent unless otherwise established, shall be retroactive to the date the written request for reclassification and all required supporting documentation were filed with the Director of the Bureau of Human Resources.

-(d) A tie in classification seniority shall be broken and greatest seniority determined first by the greatest length of service with the City; ; if a tie remains, then, the date and time of receipt of the application by the Bureau of Human Resources; if a tie remains, then, by whatever job-related method approved by the Human Resources Director.
+(d) A tie in classification seniority shall be broken and greatest seniority determined first by the greatest length of service with the City; if a tie remains, then, the date and time of receipt of the application by the Bureau of Human Resources; if a tie remains, then, by whatever job-related method approved by the Human Resources Director.

 Section 4, Seniority Rights.